 - Video fluoroscopic swallow study: This uses real time X-rays of a person as they are swallowing.
 This helps doctors identify issues at different stages of the swallowing process.

 Based on the results of these diagnostic tests, a doctor may recommend certain strategies to improve safety when swallowing.
-Some examples include:
+Some

 - making changes to the size and texture of food